Quickstart

 - pnpm

-pnpm create @agentrail/app my-agent
+pnpm dlx @agentrail/create-agentrail-app my-agent

 cd my-agent